Yield Optimizer Stack Adapt

 Amarillo

-Amarillo is the land of cowboys and cattle situated at the crossroads of America, where Old West meets New West.
+Amarillo is the land of cowboys and cattle situated at the crossroads of America, where the Old West meets the New West.
 Discover everything this quintessentially Texan town has to offer.

 Amarillo has a well-earned reputation as a hard-nosed Texas cattle town.
-Amarillo boasts everything you would associate with the Lone Star State, including cactuses, cowboys, steak, and of course, oil -- but there’s so much more.
+Amarillo boasts everything you would associate with the Lone Star State, including cactuses, cowboys, steak, and, of course, oil—but there’s so much more.
 This vibrant community of about 200,000 people offers the old and the new in equally compelling measure.
-The lure of the Old West attracts thousands of travelers to the ruggedly beautiful and the world-famous, “TEXAS Outdoor Musical,” while a flourishing arts scene and a variety of dining options surprises and delights.
+The lure of the Old West attracts thousands of travelers to the ruggedly beautiful and the world-famous "TEXAS Outdoor Musical," while a flourishing arts scene and a variety of dining options surprise and delight.

 All of this is just a taste of what you can experience here.
 Saddle up and discover historic Amarillo for yourself.